romkatv/gitstatus/README.md

 	/usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1252.200.5)
 ```

-To verify that it works type the following command from a clean zsh shell (run `zsh -df` to get there):
+To verify that it works, type the following command from a clean zsh shell (run `zsh -df` to get there):

 ```zsh
 GITSTATUS_DAEMON=./gitstatusd source ./gitstatus.plugin.zsh &&